tommysrepos/Hasenhuttl/README.md

 Changelog (MM/DD/YY):

+12/09/23 - Fixed bug that caused extra clue cards to be appended by removing an unnecessary loop appending hintBar[i] for the length of hintbar.

+Added comments to organize hintGenerator() function and increase readability of clue cards.
+Removed commented out function that was not going to be used.
+Removed commented out html elements that were not going to be used.

 12/08/23 - Created datalist to display the playerList.name values that correspond with what the user has typed into the input.
 Created javascript logic to dynamically generate option elements and assign playerList.name value to them.

 Created '.almost-match' class to change the team cluecard background-color to yellow if the mystery player used to play for the team of the userChoice player. '.almost-match' classlist is added to a clue card if mysteryPlayer.previousTeam.includes(playerList[i].team) is true.